mentalfaculty/LLVS/README.md

 ### Simple
 - Works with ubiquitous format (JSON)
 - Only stores arrays, dictionaries and strings
-- No types, model versioning, or migration included, but features to build these.
+- No types, model versioning, or migration included, but facilities to build these.

 ### Very robust
-- It is inexcusable that a crash can render a store unreadable.
+- A crash should not render a store unusable.
+At worst, the most recent changes may be lost.
 - LLVS should be resilient to all but deliberate tampering and disk level corruption.
 - Corrupted SQLite databases caused by an unlucky crash during saving should be a thing of the past.

 ### Append Only
 - Files in LLVS are immutable.
 No file should ever be updated once created.
+- Merging two stores is equivalent to just taking the union of all files and directories.

 ### Versioned
 - Works with versioned history.